-- 96. Solutions must accommodate configurable workflows and business rules that are common to best practice food purchasing and distribution solutions. - 97.
-For both solutions, business rules and workflows must allow multiple, related triggers. - 98.
-Solutions must provide configurable triggers that will initiate events and/or data driven workflow actions that will result in automatic updates to targeted MDE food purchasing and distribution processes.
+- 81. Solution must accommodate configurable workflows and business rules that are common to best practice food purchasing and distribution solutions. - 82.
+The solution business rules and workflows must allow multiple, related triggers. - 83.
+Solution must provide configurable triggers that will initiate events and/or data driven workflow actions that will result in automatic updates to targeted MDE food distribution processes. - 84.
+Solution must provide configurable time standards that trigger and route workflows based on multiple variables such as inventory aging, order cancellations, etc. Such events and conditions will be defined by MDE. - 85.
+Solution must allow authorized users to redirect workflows in response to circumstances that require temporary or permanent changes. - 86.
+Solution must automatically calculate service deadlines as determined by MDE; this feature must be configurable by MDE authorized users.

-- 99. Solutions must provide configurable time standards that trigger and route workflows based on multiple variables such as inventory aging, order cancellations, etc. Such events and conditions will be defined by MDE. - 100.
-Solutions must allow authorized users to redirect workflows in response to circumstances that require temporary or permanent changes. - 101.
-Solutions must automatically calculate service deadlines as determined by MDE; this feature must be configurable by MDE authorized users. - 102.
-For both solutions, workflow routing must accommodate, track, and report on due dates as defined by MDE. - 103.
-Solutions must simultaneously distribute tasks to relevant parties. - 104.
-Solutions must display workflows in simple, graphic formats that are easily understood by system users. - 105.
-For both solutions, workflow graphics must indicate current status of a work item in the workflow. - 106.
-Solutions must allow workflows to be saved as templates to be reused for other types of food distribution activities. - 107.
-Solutions must provide the ability to create and modify workflows using built-in administrative tools. - 108.
-For both solutions, workflows must be capable of routing functional responsibilities to specific staff member work queues. - 109.
-For both solutions, MDE prefers drag-and-drop tools through a graphic user interface to configure workflows. - 110.
-For both solutions, authorized MDE users must be able to reassign and/or override workflow tasks as necessary to manage workloads, staffing, and processes. - 111.
-FDP solution must offer pre-configured workflows for processes common to FDP and WBSCM activities. - 112.
-APS solution must offer pre-configured workflows for processes common to automated food purchasing activities.
+- 87. The solution workflow routing must accommodate, track, and report on due dates as defined by MDE. - 88.
+Solution must simultaneously distribute tasks to relevant parties. - 89.
+Solution must display workflows in simple, graphic formats that are easily understood by system users. - 90.
+The solution workflow graphics must indicate current status of a work item in the workflow. - 91.
+The solution must allow workflows to be saved as templates to be reused for other types of food distribution activities. - 92.
+Solution must provide the ability to create and modify workflows using built-in administrative tools. - 93.
+The solution workflows must be capable of routing functional responsibilities to specific staff member work queues. - 94.
+For this solution, MDE prefers drag-and-drop tools through a graphic user interface to configure workflows. - 95.
+For this solution, authorized MDE users must be able to reassign and/or override workflow tasks as necessary to manage workloads, staffing, and processes. - 96.
+The solution must offer pre-configured workflows for processes common to FDP and WBSCM activities.